telerik/reporting-docs/embedding-reports/display-reports-in-applications/overview.md

 * [Native Blazor Report Viewer]({%slug telerikreporting/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/overview%})

-	The Native Blazor Report Viewer is a fully native Blazor component which can be used in Blazor applications.
+	The Native Blazor Report Viewer is a fully native Blazor component that can be used in Blazor applications.

 * [Blazor Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/overview%})

-	The Blazor Report Viewer is a component which can be used in Blazor applications.
+	The Blazor Report Viewer is a component that can be used in Blazor applications.
 It is built on top of the [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}).

 * [WinForms Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/overview%})